sighingnow/jekyll-gitbook/_pages/Supervisor.md

 #### **Lab Objective**

 This lab is designed to introduce the audience to the Extensible Supervisor Desktop (ESD), its configuration and capabilities.
-In addition this lab contains demo which shows user experience .
+In addition this lab contains demo which shows user experience when working with ESD.

 #### **Pre-requisite**